 When I was 18 years old I purchased my first business, a small landscaping company.
-Since the purchase price was relatively low, I thought I could close the deal without having a lawyer review it.
+Since the purchase price was relatively low, I thought I could close the deal without having a lawyer review the terms of the deal.
 Yeah, rookie mistake.
 I know.
 At the time, though, the legal costs seemed insurmountable compared to the low purchase price.

 Fast forward.
 Eighteen months after purchasing the company, I received a letter from the state of Georgia.
 The previous owner had not paid the last portion of the unemployment taxes, and I was now the person responsible.
 Clearly, I didn’t have good counsel when I bought the company, but the seller did.
 And his attorney made sure that he was protected in the event that we had overlooked something.
 And we did.